Committed to Transparency

 Education of Healthcare Professionals about Health Conditions and Medicines

-Physicians value the opportunity to learn from their peers who have real-life experience with our medicines.
-To help facilitate this learning, we work with physicians and other healthcare professionals to serve as educators and speakers.
+Healthcare professionals value the opportunity to learn from their peers who have real-life experience with our medicines.
+To help facilitate this learning, we work with physicians and non-physician practitioners to serve as educators and speakers.
 Patients and caregivers may also participate in educational sessions with healthcare professionals on the proper use of Sanofi US medicines.
-We also interact with physicians and healthcare professionals and their staff with presentations that may be given by Sanofi US representatives.
-Through these interactions, physicians may provide us with insights about patient care, and we share information about our medicines, including the benefits and risks, the diseases they treat, and the appropriate patients.
+We also interact with healthcare professionals and their staff with presentations that may be given by Sanofi US representatives.
+Through these interactions, healthcare professionals may provide us with insights about patient care, and we share information about our medicines, including the benefits and risks, the diseases they treat, and the appropriate patients.

 Sanofi US is committed to funding high-quality, independent educational activities in therapeutic areas of interest to the Company that have the potential to improve patient care and health outcomes.
 The purpose of an educational grant is to support an independent activity that encourages an educational interchange with respect to available scientific and medical information.